How Much Should I Charge for Public Speaking in the UK? (2026 Guide)

 3. The Pricing Bandwidth explains the range: Identical expertise can sell at wildly different rates depending on how it is positioned.
 The speaker who charges £3,000 is not ten times better than the one who charges £300.
 They are ten times more confident.

-4. Value delivered is the primary pricing driver: Experience years and travel costs matter, but the real question is what your talk is worth to the audience and the event organiser.
+4. Value delivered is the primary pricing driver: Experience and travel costs matter, but the real question is what your talk is worth to the audience and the organiser.

-5. Bureau commission must be factored in from day one: Bureaus take 20–30%, which means your base fee must be set higher to protect your net rate.
+5. Bureau commission must be factored in from day one: Bureaus take 20 to 30 per cent, which means your base fee must be set higher to protect your net rate.

 6. The Pricing Auction is the most effective tool for setting your first fee: Start with what feels right.
 Increase it until your body resists.
-That point of resistance is your pricing ceiling from a mindset perspective, not a market perspective.
+That point of resistance is a mindset ceiling, not a market one.

 Want to Close Bigger Deals?